f4exb/sdrangel/plugins/channeltx/modfreedv/readme.md

 This plugin can be used to generate a signal following the [FreeDV digital voice protocol](https://freedv.org/).

+&#9888; A minimum of 48 kS/s I/Q sample rate in the baseband is required in 2400A mode for the coder/modulator to work correctly.
+Other modes only require 8 kS/s however such a low rate is not recommended and at least 48 kS/s should be used anyway.

 <h2>Interface</h2>

 ![FreeDV Modulator plugin GUI](../../../doc/img/FreeDVMod_plugin.png)